The 18th International Symposium on Translational Research in Oncology, Sept 24th-26th 2025

 11:00 – 11:30 Expanding the horizons of PROTACs in oncology: From proof-of-concept with vepdegestrant to emerging targets

-Eric Masson, SVP, Experimental Medicine & Development Sciences, Arvinas
+Dr. Eric Masson, SVP, Experimental Medicine & Development Sciences, Arvinas

 11:30 – 12:00 The next generation CDK-4 inhibitor Atirmociclib: from preclinical to clinical